-Students in the PBI field must also complete the full-year course APD1227Y: Professional Practice Project in Year 2 of the program.
+Students in the PBI field must also complete the following courses in Year 2 of the program.

 Students in the RIT field must also complete APD2001Y: Major Research Paper in Year Two of the program.
 The MRP must be completed by the end of the winter term in order to graduate.

 In addition, all students in our program must demonstrate knowledge of the acts and regulations respecting education in Ontario.

 Our department typically offers a selection of elective courses related to special education (e.g. ADHD, Autism, reading disabilities, etc.) and early childhood education (e.g. Play and Education, Psychological Foundations of Early Development & Education, etc.).
 Students may take either one course in each area or focus both courses in one of those areas.